piascikj/java/README.md

 * set_as_default
     - ensures that the java version is set as default when typing "java"
 * export_path
-    - ensures the export of the JAVA_HOME variable and the adjustment of the PATH variable
+    - ensures the export of the JAVA_HOME and JRE_HOME variable
 * vendor
     - determines which JVM to install ("openjdk", "oracle", "gnu", "ibm")
+    - Note that you automatically agree to [oracles license](http://www.oracle.com/technetwork/java/javase/terms/license/index.html) if you choose oracle as vandor